johnsonjh/dps8m-proxy/README.md

   `sshuser@host:port`, where `sshuser` is the SSH username, and the `host:port` is the TELNET target.

-* All users connecting are shown a banner which includes details such as the date and time of the session, their IP address, and possibly a resolved host name.
+* All users connecting with SSH are shown a banner which includes details such as the date and time of the session, their IP address, and possibly a resolved host name.
 This can be disabled with `--no-banner`.

-* The `--no-banner` command disables only those line described above.
+* The `--no-banner` command disables only those lines described above.
   It does *not* disable the file-based banner content.
 These are the three primary text files which can be displayed to connecting SSH users: